How to plan your ultimate Great Barrier Reef holiday

 Best day trips to take

-When you’re talking about discovering a region that’s half the size of Texas, you’re going to need to get tasky on where to start.
-Tackle these day trips by region:
+When you’re talking about discovering a region that’s half the size of Texas, you’re going to need a little pre-planning – here’s some idea starters per region:

 Southern Great Barrier Reef